Williams shuns Barça, signs new Athletic deal

 The deal was presumed to be so far along that even Athletic fans had turned on Williams, twice defacing a mural in which he appears in recent weeks.

-In the end, though, Williams decided to stay at the club he first joined as an 11-year-old and where he plays alongside his brother, Ghana international Iñaki Williams.
+In the end, though, Williams decided to stay at the club he first joined as an 11-year-old and where he plays alongside his brother, Ghana international Iñaki Williams, and will get the chance to play Champions League football next season.

 "When you have to make decisions, for me, what weights most is the heart," Williams said in a video released on Athletic's social media channels which shows him spray paint '2035' on to the defaced mural.